OWASP/owasp-masvs/CONTRIBUTING.md

 9. Your PR will be reviewed and comments may be given.
 In order to process a comment, simply make modifications to the same branch as before and push them to your repository.
 GitHub will automatically detect these changes and add them to your existing PR.

 If at any time you want to work on a different issue, you can simply switch to a different branch, as explained in step 5.
 Don't try to work on too many issues at once though, as it will be a lot more difficult to merge branches the longer they are open.

+Please feel free to ping us directly in the issue or PR via @commjoen and @sushi2k, so we can merge the PR or come to a conclusion for the issue.

 ## What not to do